percona/pmm-doc/docs/details/index.md

 - [Data handling in PMM](personal_data_handling): Personal and confidential data handling in PMM.

+- [QAN under the hood](query-analytics.md): The *Query Analytics* dashboard shows how queries are executed and where they spend their time.
+It helps you analyze database queries over time, optimize database performance, and find and remedy the source of problems.

 - [Developing Advisor checks](develop-checks/index.md): Database health assessments.

 - [Dashboards reference](dashboards/index.md): A complete list of dashboards by category, with screenshots.